Walking, traffic vibration, wind, and other factors can cause floors and buildings to sway significantly, often due to a phenomenon called "resonance.

 Take the case of resonance caused by floor swaying due to walking.

-In this case, there are two typical measures to prevent resonance: the first is to avoid matching the excitation frequency with the natural frequency of the floor (i.e., not allowing it to resonate); the second is to reduce the increase in sway due to resonance.
+The first is to avoid matching the excitation frequency with the natural frequency of the floor (not to resonate).

-The first specific measure is to raise the natural frequency of the floor to shift it from the excitation frequency of walking to avoid resonance (Figure 3).
-This is done by increasing the rigidity of the structure and raising the natural frequency by increasing the size of the beams and the number of small beams.
+The first measure is to raise the natural frequency of the floor and shift it from the excitation frequency of walking to avoid resonance (Figure 3).